 7:15–8:15 pm – Dharma talk or recording

 8:15–9:30 pm – Meditation practice

 Participants can arrange for a more substantial evening meal, if needed, to help support physical work.
-Anyone here for up to two weeks may take one full day each week without work duties, to take care of personal chores and laundry.
+Anyone here for up to two weeks may take one full day each week without work duties, to take full advantage of formal practice.
 Those here for longer periods may take three full retreat days every two weeks, to be scheduled with the work supervisor.

 During teacher-led courses, work retreatants join other participants in opportunities to discuss meditation practice with the teachers.
 In between these retreats, the IMS Resident Teacher may meet with work retreatants, depending on the length of stay.